Christian Democratic Party of Uruguay

-The Christian Democratic Party of Uruguay (Partido Demócrata Cristiano del Uruguay) is an Uruguayan political party.
-The party adheres to Christian democracy and social democracy, and sits on the centre-left of the left-right political spectrum.
+The Christian Democratic Party of Uruguay (Partido Demócrata Cristiano del Uruguay) is a Uruguayan political party.
+The party adheres to Christian democracy and social liberalism, and sits on the centre-left of the left-right political spectrum.

 History

 The party was established in 1911 as the Civic Union, having developed out of the Catholic Party that contested the 1910 elections.
 In February 1962 it was renamed the Christian Democratic Party.
 A faction broke away in 1966, initially running under the name Christian Civic Movement, before becoming the Christian Radical Union, and later reclaiming the Civic Union name.

 According to a 1956 study, the Civic Union "rejected the concept of statism involved in what it claimed was "Colorado Socialism," although it was willing to accept subsidiary intervention by the State to achieve ends of social justice."
 Another study noted how the Civic Union "always has been concerned with the welfare of rural Uruguay, and has made concrete legislative contributions to the comparatively few sound policies which have been adopted in that field."